Silver Repair and Restoration

 The candlesticks below are silverplate white metal.
 They are very fragile and vulnerable to breaking.

-Sterling silver dresser sets include brushes, combs, and mirrors.
-Smaller articles might also include glass jars with sterling silver lids, button hooks, nail buffs, and files.
+Sterling silver dresser sets include brushes, mirrors, combs, and many different accessories including powder jars with sterling silver lids, button hooks, nail buffs, and files.
 All can be polished, repaired and restored depending on your budget.

 Removing the greasy soot from silver after a fire should be done quickly as the acidic soot eats into the metal surface.
 The fire also cause dark black to brown oxidation which is hard to remove by hand.